Session 0 - Module B: Advanced Pattern Theory¶

 Tool Use Pattern Implementations¶

 Advanced tool agents go beyond static tool sets by intelligently selecting and learning from tool usage.
-This approach combines task analysis with historical performance data.
+This approach combines task analysis with historical performance data - like a data processing system that learns which algorithms work best for different data characteristics over time.

 class AdvancedToolAgent: